signl4/docs/integrations/opentext-smax/opentext-smax.md

 ![SMAX Rule](smax-rule.png)

-Access the Microfocus SMAX connector from the SIGNL4 Web: [https://account.signl4.com/manage/Apps](https://account.signl4.com/manage/Apps)
+Access the Microfocus SMAX connector in your SIGNL4 Web portal under Integrations -> Gallery -> OpenText SMAX (or Micro Focus SMAX).

 Enter the values that pertain to your environment